DI Danish Construction

 The member companies, composed of major building contractors, small and medium-sized construction companies and manufacturers of building components, are involved in a range of core activities, from infrastructure and turnkey projects, to contractor work specializing in bricklaying, carpentry and roofing, as well as manufacturing building components, such as doors and windows.

-The work of the Danish Construction Federation includes:
+The work of DI Danish Industry includes:

 - Looking after labour market and training policy interests

 - Generally looking after enterprise policy interests - in Denmark and abroad